markdl-dev/mini-rust-proj-interactive-bill-manager/README.md

 # Rust Mini Project: Interactive Bill Manager
 - Its a mini project to solidify my understanding of the basic Rust concepts.
-- This is an activity in the Rust Programming Course from [ZTM Academy] (https://academy.zerotomastery.io/p/learn-rust)
+- This is an activity in the Rust Programming Course from the [ZTM Academy](https://academy.zerotomastery.io/p/learn-rust)

 ## About
 - Menu driven command line application